 - update the look and feel of our sites

-- align multiple sites which fall under the banner of Cambridge University to a consistent look and feel
+- align multiple sites which fall under the banner of the University to a consistent look and feel

-The contract for designing and building the new templates and components has been awarded to Head London.
-This was after shortlisting and interviewing 3 design agencies from a pool of 11 who tendered.
+The contract for designing and building the new templates and components was awarded to Head London.
+This was after shortlisting and interviewing three design agencies from a pool of 11 who tendered.